The things I’d say to God over a pie and a pint.

 I’d be suggesting that it was long overdue for him to spiritly visit the heads of each religion.
 A kind of nightmare brain invasion for each of them.
 (No names.
 They know who they are).

 In doing so, he could make it clear he plays no role in how humans are made because he devolved the power of creation to nature before man even existed.

 Very likely, God would be saying it’s not how anyone is born, but how they live their life according to their own values and their behaviour towards humanity.

 I’m also inclined to think, or fantasise, that we’d we sharing a joke or two and end up putting the world to rights.

-I might not believe in the old sod, but hey, if I got it all wrong and he answers my questions, I’d give him credit for being a cool dude and I might even follow him if he shot those bolts where they need going.
+I might not believe in the old bugger, but hey, if I got it all wrong and he answers my questions, I’d give him credit for being a cool dude and I might even follow him if he shot those bolts where they need going.